LockeLamora/lockelamora.github.io/_posts/2019-12-10-sunsetdusk.md

 ## A review of the [Sunset:Dusk](https://www.vulnhub.com/entry/sunset-dusk,404/) VM from Vulnhub

-### Note: This walkthrough gets user-level, then a privilege escalation, root still in progress

 This machine is full of rabbit holes if you spend to much time in one area, so for that reason alone it's a great exercise in re-evaluating your progress occasionally.
 As always, we begin with our nmap scan to view available ports: